innusource/below/site/content/components/alerts.md

       Pull request.
     </div>
     <div class="alert-description">
-      New pull request on your respository.
+      New pull request on your respository
     </div>
   </div>
 </div>